portfedh/codi-api/CONTRIBUTING.md

 ### Reporting Bugs

 Before creating bug reports, please check existing issues to avoid duplicates.

-When creating a bug report, include:
+When you [create a new bug report](../../issues/new?template=bug_report.md), our template will guide you through providing:

 - **Clear title and description**
 - **Steps to reproduce** the behavior